As a woman, I know just how hard it is to find the right bike. And if you are overweight, you might be concerned that riding isn’t for you.

 10. Schwinn Discover Hybrid Bike: Best Unisex Bike for Overweight Female Riders

-- Schwinn suspension fork, alloy crank, city rise adjustable stem with back sweep...
+- Front suspension fork, alloy crank, and a city rise adjustable stem, while the...

-- 21-speed SRAM grip shifter and rear derailleur mean that pedaling up a hill is...
+- 21-speed SRAM grip shifter and rear derailleur, uphill pedaling becomes more...

 If you want a hybrid bike for larger riders, look no further than the Schwinn Discover Hybrid Bike.
 The aluminum frame is lightweight but sturdy enough for heavier riders.